-This text was prepared for a practical workshop for reciprocal turn #4, and was presented at the CCC event GPN18 at ZKM Karlsruhe.
+This text was prepared as a practical workshop at the Chaos Computer Club event GPN18 at ZKM Karlsruhe.
 It depends on not just being read but also performed.

 The naive self hugging

 A quick online search shows a simple instruction on self hugging.
-It’s exactly what you think of first, when you hear «hugging yourself».
+It’s exactly what you might imagine when you hear “hugging yourself”.

 Self referencing the sensory organs.